Tengio/tengio.com/content/blog/crossing-realities-ready-to-daydream.md

 ### 3. Set the Android SDK path in Unity
 Now you need to set the Android SDK location in Unity (the new *Daydream technical preview* Unity version that you just installed).
 To do this open Unity and create a new empty project.
 Go to the preference menu (Mac `Unity > Preferences...`, Windows `Edit > Preferences...`) and to the `External Tools` tab (on the left).
-Here you can check the Android SDK path, make sure it's the same that the one indicated at the top of the *Android SDK Manager* window.
+Here you can check the Android SDK path, make sure it's the same that as the one indicated at the top of the *Android SDK Manager* window.

 ![article-img-centered](/img/blog/0009/unity_android_sdk_path.PNG "Unity Android SDK Path")